iolivia/rust-sokoban/README.md

 ## :running: How to?

 ### Host the book locally
-If not already done, install mdbook with `cargo install mdbook`.
+If not already done, install mdbook.

 ```
 $ cargo install mdbook